torrentul/BotCovidLab/README.md

 - if you have been in contact with a Covid-19 patient
 - your phone number.

+If bot will consider provided information invalid, it will ask to provide correct information.
+(E.g. name should be at least 3 letters long; phone should start with "*2*" or "* 6*", etc.)
 Data will be saved in a database and employee of the lab will contact you to agree on the time and date of the test.

-## WebAplication for database management
+### WebAplication for database management
 here be information about how to use webaplication.

 # Covid-19 Data